 Are irregular verbs really that scary? ?

-I offer you a little unusual table English irregular verbs, as well as interesting idea about how to remember those scary three verb forms.
+table English irregular verbs, as well as interesting idea about how to remember those scary three verb forms.

 Each of us still remembers the dull, gray hours filled with headaches and disgust. cramming these unfortunate three forms.

-For some reason, at school children are usually givenalphabetical list, numbering about 30 positions to begin with, and they ask you to learn the first 5-10 for tomorrow, then another 10, and so on until the end.
+alphabetical list, numbering about 30 positions to begin with, and they ask you to learn the first 5-10 for tomorrow, then another 10, and so on until the end.
 Of course, many people fail to do this, then they get bored, and in the end they begin to hate the English language.
 The second most likely result is memorization “automatically.”three forms in oral form as a single whole(for example, “tell - tell - tell”); but how it is written and what it means remains an insoluble mystery.

 Do you remember how the “victim” was called to the board, and the torment began - they “threw” the first form of the verb at the answerer, and he had to immediately, on the fly, give out the second and third.
 Or guess the first form from the third.
 Not only was translation or at least understanding of the meaning practically not required, but also be kind enough to answer in such a way that it “bounces off your teeth.”